Marriage Line (General Information Only): 608-757-5666

 Monday through Friday, from 8:00 am to 4:30 pm

-If the parties are applying for a marriage license in a different Wisconsin county, please contact that county for location, application times and fees.
+If the parties are applying for a marriage license in a Wisconsin county other than Rock, please contact that county for location, application times and fees.

 When to Apply - Waiting Period

 The marriage license is valid for 30 days from the date of issuance.
 There is a five-day waiting period following the date of application.
 This means that the applicants must apply for the license at least six (6) days prior to the date of the wedding, and no more than 30 days before the date of the wedding, to meet the requirements of state law.
 Our office is not open Saturdays or Sundays, so please account for that time when applying.